jules2689/trudeau/trudeau/2020-04-17/pre_news.md

 Ab don't know if that includes even the airline industry, which, as we know, is what's happening to the wage subsidy benefit, which is not working yet, up and running yet.
 But maybe they also are looking for some substantive money.
 I'm going to -- I'll come back to both of you.
 While we wait to hear more from the Prime Minister about these details of various industries, Vassy talked a little bit there about what could happen in doing to help Alberta a.
-Let US go to Alberta to talk about what they are asking for because we know that the economy has been hit very hard.
+Let us go to Alberta to talk about what they are asking for because we know that the economy has been hit very hard.
 Not only by oil prices, but also the pandemic. a double whammy in that part of the country. and Jason kenned has said that it's possible that employment there -- the unemployment rate hits 25%, which would be just astounding.